RTEMS/rtems-docs/c-user/glossary.rst

         The list of tasks blocked pending the release of a particular resource.
         Message queues, regions, and semaphores have a wait queue associated with them.

+    Weak APA
+        Weak APA is a specialization of :term:`APA`.
+This refers to Linux's push and pull implementation of APA model.
+When a :term:`thread` becomes ready for execution, it is allocated a processor if there is an idle processor, or a processor executing a lower priority thread in its affinity set.
+Unlike :term:`Strong APA`, no thread is migrated from its processor to find a thread to processor mapping.
+See also :cite:`Cerqueira:2014:LPA`.

     YAML
         This term is an acronym for `YAML Ain't Markup Language <https://yaml.org/>`_.